TV4/video-metadata-api/docs/blueprint.md

 # General internal endpoints

-## Content [/__status?anyQuery]
+## Content [/__status]

-General method that will report that the service is alive and kicking and the status of dependencies (other services, databases, etc.)
+General method that will report that the service is alive and kicking and the status of dependencies.
+E.g., other services, database, ...

 ### GET